grapeco/youtopus/README.md

 ## 1. Rust
 ## 2. yt-dlp

-# How to use args.txt
+# How to use this programm
+## You need to fill args.txt file

 ## Structure of file
 **first line** = Path(optional)<br>